Updated 15th February 2018

 Some Member of the YCoD & Friends Pickering 2016

-A fair few people have stated that the music sheets are too small when printed, Select the page you want by right clicking on it, go to save image as and place the copy in a file so you can find it, then copy it on a word sheet, once you have done this you can open the sheet like you would a photo, Hope this helps, regards Peter.
+A few people have stated that the music sheets are too small when printed, Select the page you want by right clicking on it, go to save image as then place the copy into a file so you can find it, then copy it onto a word sheet, once you have done this you can open the sheet like you would a photo, Hope this helps, regards Peter.